-We expect to incur substantial expenses related to the mergers.
+We expect to incur substantial expenses related and unrelated to the Mergers.

-We have incurred substantial legal, accounting, financial advisory and other costs, and our management has devoted considerable time and effort in connection with the mergers.
-If the mergers are not completed, we will bear certain fees and expenses associated with the mergers without realizing the benefits of the mergers.
-If the mergers are completed, we expect to incur substantial expenses in connection with integrating the business, operations, network, systems, technologies, policies and procedures of the two companies.
+We have incurred substantial legal, accounting, financial advisory and other costs, and our management has devoted considerable time and effort in connection with the Mergers.
+We may incur significant additional costs in connection with the completion of the Mergers or in connection with any delay in completing the Mergers or termination of the Merger Agreement, in addition to the other costs already incurred.
+If the Mergers are not completed, we will bear certain fees and expenses associated with the Mergers without realizing the benefits of the Mergers.
+If the Mergers are completed, we expect to incur substantial expenses in connection with integrating the business, operations, network, systems, technologies, policies and procedures of the two companies.
 The fees and expenses may be significant and could have an adverse impact on our results of operations.

 Although we have assumed that a certain level of transaction and integration expenses would be incurred, there are a number of factors beyond our control that could affect the total amount or the timing of the integration expenses.
 Many of the expenses that will be incurred, by their nature, are difficult to estimate accurately at the present time.
-As a result, the transaction and integration expenses associated with the mergers could, particularly in the near term, exceed the savings that we expect to achieve from the elimination of duplicative expenses and the realization of economies of scale and cost savings related to the integration of the businesses following the completion of the mergers.
+As a result, the transaction and integration expenses associated with the Mergers could, particularly in the near term, exceed the savings that we expect to achieve from the elimination of duplicative expenses and the realization of economies of scale and cost savings related to the integration of the businesses following the completion of the Mergers.